Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-view.md

-# Data-model view
+# Data view

-> [!NOTE]
-> This view is named **Data View** in the data mart editor for the time being.
-This will be changed in the future.

-The data-model view shows a visual diagram of the data sources, properties and connections added to the data mart.
-The data-model view helps improve the understanding of the data mart model while it is being built, and the diagram is also available in [Analyses](../analysis.md) and [Data Extracts](../data-extract.md) to provide information on the content of the data mart.
+The data view shows a visual diagram of the data sources, properties and connections added to the data mart.
+The data view helps improve the understanding of the data mart model while it is being built, and the diagram is also available in [Analyses](../analysis.md) and [Data Extracts](../data-extract.md) to provide information on the content of the data mart.

 ## Add a data source

-To add a data source in the data-model view, do the following:
+To add a data source in the data view, do the following:

 *   Right click in the diagram.
 *   In the menu, click **New**, and then select **Data Source**.